HaMeD1379/Studly/worksheets/sprint2/worksheet.md

 Since we do a complete regression testing, here is what we are testing:
 ### Backend Tests (apps/backend)
 1. **Unit Tests**
-   - Location: `Studly/apps/backend/tests/unit`
+   - Location: `apps/backend/tests/unit/`
    - Runner: Node.js built-in test runner
-   - Coverage: this tests code in isolation.
+   - Coverage: This tests code in isolation

 2. **Integration Tests**
-   - Location: `Studly/apps/backend/tests/integration`
+   - Location: `apps/backend/tests/integration/`
-   - Coverage: this is testing components working together, such as our session testing.
+   - Coverage: This is testing components working together, such as our session testing.

 3. **Code Quality Checks**
    - ESLint: Syntax and code style validation
    - Biome: Code formatting and organization

 ### Frontend Tests (apps/frontend)
-1. **Unit Tests** - Such as Components and utilities
+1. **Unit Tests** - Such as components and utilities
-   - Location: `apps/frontend/src`(each folder has tests alongside its code)
+   - Location: `apps/frontend/src/`(each folder has tests alongside its code)
    - Runner: Vitest
    - Coverage: React components, hooks, utilities etc

-2. **Integrations Tests** - Such as Routes
+2. **Integrations Tests** - Such as routes
-   - Location: `apps/frontend/src/routes` (there are other integration tests in other folders as well)
+   - Location: `apps/frontend/src/routes/` (there are other integration tests in other folders as well)
    - Runner: Vitest
-   - Coverage: this is testing components working together.
+   - Coverage: This is testing components working together.

 3. **End-to-End Tests** - User workflows
-   - Location: `Studly/apps/frontend/cypress/e2e/`
+   - Location: `apps/frontend/cypress/e2e/`
    - Runner: Cypress

 4. **Code Quality Checks**